Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 Fracture of the talus

-With a bruise of an injured limb.
+In case of bruising of an injured limb.
 In local anesthesia.

 localize this pain

-clarifies the nature of the fracture
+The nature of the fracture is clarified

 only a doctor can.

-VASHE with a dog
+YOURS with a dog

 severe swelling and pain treatment.

-Horror flying on the wings of the night
+Terror flying on the wings of the night

 Now about the bruise.